 - St. Paul’s Cathedral, Mdina — The cathedral was founded in the 12th century on the site where the apostle Paul met with the Roman governor Publius.

-- Fort St. Angelo, Birgu — Originally built as a medieval castle, the site was used by the Order of St. John as headquarters during the Great Siege of Malta.
-Later during the British Colonial period, the site was used as a Mediterranean base for the Royal Navy.
+- Fort St. Angelo, Birgu — Originally built as a medieval castle, the site was used by the Order of St. John as the original headquarters during the Great Siege of Malta.
+Later during the British Colonial period, the site was used as a Royal Navy Mediterranean base.

 - Rotunda of Mosta, Mosta — The people of Malta came together to build this church, which includes one of the largest unsupported domes in the world.
 During World War II, three German bombs hit the church without detonating while the parish was gathered for evening Mass.